SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/ReferenceManual/GenericParametersAndArguments.md

-A *type argument* is the name of an actual concrete type that replaces a corresponding type parameter in the generic parameter clause of a generic type --- or, for an integer generic parameter, a integer value that replaces that integer generic parameter.
+A *type argument* is the name of an actual concrete type that replaces a corresponding type parameter in the generic parameter clause of a generic type --- or, for an integer generic parameter, an integer value that replaces that integer generic parameter.
 The result is a specialized version of that generic type.
 The example below shows a simplified version of the Swift standard library's generic dictionary type.